Mold

 Mold is a common household issue, especially in damp and humid environments.
 It can cause health issues, particularly for those with respiratory problems, allergies, or compromised immune systems.
 Mold prevention and timely remediation are key to maintaining a safe and healthy living space.

-There is no test for mold!
+There is no test for mold.

 Do You Rent Your Home?

-Mold ControlHow to Prevent Mold Growth
+How to Prevent Mold Growth

 1. Control Humidity Levels

-• Keep indoor humidity below 60% (ideally between 30 - 50%).
-Use dehumidifiers if necessary, especially in basements and bathrooms.
+• Use dehumidifiers if necessary, especially in basements and bathrooms.

-• EPA’s Guide to Indoor Air Quality
+• Refer to the EPA’s Guide to Indoor Air Quality for additional information.

 2. Ventilation

 • Use exhaust fans in kitchens and bathrooms to remove moisture.
-Ensure that appliances like dryers vent outside the home.

 • Open windows and doors on dry days to improve air circulation and reduce moisture.